 With regards to home fixtures, there is no transport back to School, so pupils are encouraged to liaise with their team mates and parents to ensure they have a lift home.
-Parents are of course allowed to watch home matches and park on site in that circumstance.
+Parents are of course allowed to watch home matches.